 What do you need?

 - Plywood or carton

 - Fret saw or sharp paper-knife

 Glass stain pictures have become very popular during the last ten years while paper snowflakes have been used for ages.
-Both variants are perfect solution for your windows.
-Creation process needs patience and accuracy.
+Both variants are a perfect solution for your windows.
+The creation process needs patience and accuracy.

 Another option is to set up a 2D figure of a deer, a fox, a rabbit, or a tree in your kids’ bedroom.
 Think about how to make the tree appropriate to the style if they have a thematic room, like sports or astronautic.